CenturyLinkCloud/PublicKB/Control Portal/using sAML for single-sign-on to the centurylink platform control portal with windows 2012R2.md

 ![Server Build](../images/ADFS SAML 05.png)

-Complete the deployment process and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.
+After clicking "Next: Step 2" you will be taken to the "review blueprint" page.
+Once you have confirmed your choices, complete the deployment process by clicking "deploy blueprint", and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.
+It may take up to 20 minutes and you can monitor progress in the queue.

 ![Blueprint Queue](../images/ADFS SAML 06.png)